 If this Gillette ad dealt with ADHD, they would have to walk us through the link between Gillette and ADHD in a way that makes sense.
 If they didn’t take that time to build the connection, they would lose the audience.
 What does Gillette have to do with ADHD?
 The question would derail us from the point they want to make.

 Gillette was already talking about “the best a man can get.”
 This has long been their slogan.
 With this ad, they are just reframing a slogan we already know and connecting it to a national conversation around masculinity vs. toxic masculinity.
-They are reaching men.
-They are also reaching the women who resonate with this question and movements like #timesup and #metoo.
-If a woman is picking up a razor for her partner at the supermarket, she may very well give a longer look to the Gillette razor.
+They are reaching men who share this mindset.
+They are also reaching the women who resonate with this question and movements like #timesup and #metoo – if they are picking up a razor for their partners at the supermarket, they may very well give a longer look to the Gillette razor.
+In the rolling out of this campaign, there was a target market in mind.

 I want to underscore the importance of this point.
 Over the years, I have watched quietly as many small businesses tanked their brand on social media by connecting strongly with a controversial topic that was too far a stretch away from their values or their mission.
 Most often it seems to happen with politics, but it can happen with personal admissions/confessions or affiliating with charities that don’t seem to have any bearing for the target market.
 (If this sounds familiar, you’ll want to read about crisis communications here!)